thesocompany/thesocompany.github.io/_posts/2016-10-17-Police-departments-release-data.md

 ### Copyediting Greatest Hits:

->For Greatest Hits this week, I present to you our new DSVA-approved style guide entry for linking conventions (below), as well as a link to the new location of the style guide:
+>For Greatest Hits this week, we present to you our new DSVA-approved style guide entry for linking conventions (below), as well as a link to the new location of the style guide:

 [http://bit.ly/vets-gov-style-guide](http://bit.ly/vets-gov-style-guide)